In the early morning hours of June 15, 1998, 13-year-old Maurice Purifie left his girlfriend's house on Toledo's West Woodruff Avenue.

 Watch the report, read this story, then weigh in on the poll at the end - Do you feel enough questions have been raised to warrant a new trial?

-Chapter one: The early days
+The early days: The early days

 The beginning stages of any investigation often are shrouded in mystery.
 That was particularly true in the murder of Maurice Purifie.
 When detectives canvassed the neighborhood, no eyewitnesses were discovered, though some people did claim to hear gunshots before sunrise.
 Several .25 caliber shells were found near the body, but there was little other physical evidence.
 Several bottles were collected near the murder scene.
 A bicycle was found in a Dumpster.
 None of it appeared to be related to the case.